 Coincidently there were reports Ali Adnan’s father and brother had gone to Al-Shurta’s headquarters yesterday to try and persuade the club to release Mohanad Ali and allow him to move to Juventus.
 Ali Adnan’s agent Christian Emile has been negotiating on the player’s behalf with representatives from the Italian club.

 Iraqi transfers to the world’s biggest clubs is a history full of missed opportunities.
 During the 1977 FIFA World Youth Championship, legendary forward Hussein Saeed was offered a trial with Real Madrid, but the Iraqi delegation refused on the basis there was no professional football in Iraq.
 It was the same for the cases of Ahmed Radhi and Laith Hussein, who had contract offers from Uruguay’s Nacional and Catalan giants Barcelona, respectively, in the late 80s.

 In 2008 the lack of a UK work permit scuppered a move to Manchester City for 2007 Asian Cup winner Nashat Akram.
 Whether clubs of the stature of Juventus, Benfica and Galatasaray will be back for Mohanad Ali in the summer is still up in the air, but this could be another missed opportunity.

-Al-Shurta explained the decision was made for the striker to remain at the club until the end of the season as they look to challenge for the Iraqi League title.
-The club’s management believe Mohanad Ali – with five goals in nine league matches – can play a key role in realising the dreams of the Qithara supporters of winning a fourth Iraqi league championship in their history and their first in five years.
+Mohanad Ali has a contract with the Police Club which runs until 2020 and Al-Shurta explained the final decision was made for the striker to remain at the club until the end of the season as they look to challenge for the Iraqi League title.
+The club’s management believe Mohanad – with five goals in nine league matches so far this season- can play a key role in realising the dreams of the Qithara supporters of winning a fourth Iraqi league championship in their history and their first in five years.